21 Flowers That Will Bloom All Year in Florida

 Begonias have a long bloom season.

-• Plant Type: Perennial in Florida (Annual in colder climates)
+plant-type plant type Perennial in Florida (Annual in colder climates)

 Begonias usually bloom in the summer and fall.
 But, they have remarkable staying power, so you can expect to see lots of flowers bloom nearly all year round in Florida’s relatively warm weather.

-The only catch is that Begonias don’t enjoy temperature swings.
+The only catch is that begonias don’t enjoy temperature swings.
 So, if you get a severe cold snap in the winter, they might not make it.

-So, it may be advisable to plant your Begonias in containers that you can shelter inside during cool weather.
-But if you have them in a climate they love, begonias will reward you by blooming all season long.
+Plant your Begonias in containers that you can shelter inside during cool weather.
+If you have them in a climate they love, begonias will reward you by blooming all season long.

 Blue Daze